-Prime is committed to doing business with integrity in accordance with all applicable federal, state and local laws.
-Prime has adopted a compliance program and code of conduct.
-This includes policies and procedures to avoid potential conflicts of interest and Fraud, Waste or Abuse (FWA).
+Prime is committed to doing business with integrity and in accordance with all applicable federal, state and local laws.
+Prime has adopted a compliance program and a code of conduct.
+They include policies and procedures to avoid potential conflicts of interest and Fraud, Waste or Abuse (FWA).
 Click here to access Prime's Code of Conduct.